bockp/Edge-Detection-project/edge.md

 **Fig.4: Grey-level signal after the cross section of a target picture [^CAN1986]**

 The answer signal will be subdivided into two compounds : a noise function and an edge function.
 So the edge is detected by the convolution of the signal with a specific filter which had to maximize the result to a mathematical equation which is the representation of three parameters of optimization.
-Unlike the other methods, the aim of this approach is to be able to combine the detection of the edge, its closer localization on the image, and to not duplicate the edges founded (this last point is also called the unambiguity of the signal).
+Unlike the other methods, the aim of this approach is to be able to combine the detection of the edge, its closer localizatPrewitt JM.
+Object enhancement and extraction.
+Picture processing and Psychopictorics.
+1970 Jan 1;10(1):15-9.ion on the image, and to not duplicate the edges founded (this last point is also called the unambiguity of the signal).
 *(pas encore sure de ma transition avec la phrase suivante).*
 Three mathematical parameters will be thus defined and taken into account to assess the edge function : the signal-to-noise ratio (SNR), the localization and several constraints.
 The two first ones will be defined as parameters of equal importance which have to be maximized in parallel, and the third as a constraint.
 The function has to maximize the following equation [Equation.7]